LieberInstitute/spatialLIBD/inst/app/www/documentation_sce_layer.md

 ## stat correlation

 If you have a single nucleus or single cell RNA-sequencing (snRNA-seq)  (scRNA-seq) dataset, you might group your cells into clusters.
 Once you do, you could compress the data by pseudo-bulking (like we did to go from `sce` to `sce_layer`).
-You could then compute `specificity` (`pairwise`, `anova`) statistics for your cell clusters.
+You could then compute `enrichment` (`pairwise`, `anova`) statistics for your cell clusters.
 If you do so, you can then upload a specially formatted CSV file just like the one in [this example file](https://github.com/LieberInstitute/spatialLIBD/blob/master/data-raw/tstats_Human_DLPFC_snRNAseq_Nguyen_topLayer.csv).
 This file has:

 * column names,
 * human Ensembl gene IDs as the row names (first column, no name for the column),